Overview and Statistics

 This case is interesting because it involves two separate car accidents.
 Rhonda Ackerman sustained injuries when she was rear-ended by Donald Sawin and then months later, even more, injuries when her car collided with that of Steven Caldrone.
 Her various injuries included broken bones, lacerations, bruises, and exacerbations of harms.
 She sued both of them for negligence in failing to keep a proper lookout, maintain a safe distance between cars, and failing to avoid a car accident.
 The jury found both of the defendants 50% liable and awarded her $40,604, broken down in the following fashion:

 - Medical Damages:

 CASE NAME: GALLIANI v.
 STYVKOWICZ

 RECOVERY: $60,000 SETTLEMENT

 In Galliani v.
-Styvkowicz, the defendant ran smack into the broadside of the plaintiff’s car as they both approached an intersection.
+Styvkowicz, the defendant broadsided the plaintiff’s car as they both approached an intersection.
 The plaintiff broke her foot and knee.
 Also, she had severe pain and discoloration in the muscles and ligaments around these areas as well as her shoulder and spine.
-She sued him for negligence because he did not yield to her or drive at a slow enough speed sufficient to control his vehicle.
+She sued the defendant for negligence because he did not yield to her or drive at a slow enough speed sufficient to control his vehicle.
 Without admitting liability, the defendant decided to settle with her for $60,000.